-- 1. Engage with USDA Equity Commission to ensure that farm related funding and programs are equitably accessible to Black and Brown farmers - 2.
+- Engage with USDA Equity Commission to ensure that farm related funding and programs are equitably accessible to Black and Brown farmers.
+(Accomplished) On February 19, 2024, the Director for Community Sustainability presented to the commission on a number of topics including farm related issues. - 2.
 Provide data/research about barriers facing Black farmers in federal programs